Xzar-x/ShadowMap/README.md

 * ⚡ **Automated Port Scanning:** Integrates Nmap with options for light or deep scans, automatically targeting live hosts.
 * 📊 **Flexible Reporting:** Generates detailed reports in both JSON and Markdown formats.
 * 🎛️ **Interactive Terminal UI:** Provides an intuitive menu for selecting and configuring tools.
-* ✅ **Robust Error Logging:** All tool errors are captured in a dedicated totalsubfinder\_error.log file for easy debugging.
+* ✅ **Robust Error Logging:** All tool errors are captured in a dedicated shadowmap\_error.log file for easy debugging.
 * 🚦 **Smart Tool Control:** Allows running only selected modules for focused reconnaissance.
 * 📁 **Organized Output:** All results are structured into clearly named files within a specified output directory.
 * 🔄 **Resume Functionality:** Automatically detects existing scan results for a domain and offers to skip or overwrite, enabling seamless resumption of interrupted scans.